 However, if your actual expenses are more than your allowance, you can complete Form 2106.
 If you are using actual expenses, you must be able to prove to the IRS the total amount of your expenses and reimbursements for the entire year.
 If you are using the standard meal allowance or the standard mileage rate, you don't have to prove that amount.

-Form 2106 is only used by Armed Forces reservists, qualified performing CAUTION artists, fee-basis state or local government officials, and employees with impairment-related work expenses.
-Due to the suspension of miscellaneous itemized deductions subject to the 2% floor under section 67(a), emplovees who do not fit into one of the listed categories may not use Form 2106.
+Form 2106 is only used by Armed Forces reservists, qualified performing artists, fee-basis state or local government officials, and employees with impairment-related work expenses.
+Due to the suspension of miscellaneous itemized deductions subject to the 2% floor under section 67(a), employees who do not fit into one of the listed categories may not use Form 2106.

 Example 1.
-In April, Jeremy, a member of a reserve component of the Armed Forces, takes a 2-day business trip to Denver.
-The federal rate for Denver is \$275 (\$199 lodging + \$76 M&IE) per day.
+In April, Jeremy takes a 2-day business trip to Denver.
+The federal rate for Denver is \$247 (\$178 lodging + \$69 M&IE) per day.
 As required by his employer's accountable plan, he accounts for the time (dates), place, and business purpose of the trip.
-His employer reimburses him \$275 a day (\$550 total) for living expenses.
-Jeremy's living expenses in Denver aren't more than \$275 a day.
+His employer reimburses him \$247 a day (\$494 total) for living expenses.
+Jeremy's living expenses in Denver aren't more than \$247 a day.

-Jeremy's employer doesn't include any of the reimbursement on his Form W-2 and Jeremy doesn't deduct the expenses on his re-
+Jeremy's employer doesn't include any of the reimbursement on his Form W-2 and Jeremy doesn't deduct the expenses on his return.

 Example 2.
 In June, Matt, a fee-basis local government official, takes a 2-day business trip to Boston.
 Matt's employer uses the high-low method to reimburse employees.
-Since Boston is a high-cost area, Matt is given an advance of \$292 (including \$71 for M&IE) a day (\$584 total) for his lodging and M&IE. Matt's actual expenses totaled \$800.
+Since Boston is a high-cost area, Matt is given an advance of \$282 (\$214 lodging + \$68 M&IE) a day (\$564 total) for his lodging, meals, and incidental expenses.
+Matt's actual expenses totaled \$700.

-Since Matt's \$800 of expenses are more than his \$584 advance, he includes the excess expenses when he itemizes his deductions.
+Since Matt's \$700 of expenses are more than his \$564 advance, he includes the excess expenses when he itemizes his deductions.
 Matt completes Form 2106 (showing all of his expenses and reimbursements).
 He must also allocate his reimbursement between his meals and other expenses as discussed later under Completing Form 2106.

 Example 3.
-Nicole, a fee-basis state government official, drives 10,000 miles in 2021 for business.
+Nicole drives 10,000 miles in 2018 for business.
 Under her employer's accountable plan, she accounts for the time (dates), place, and business purpose of each trip.
 Her employer pays her a mileage allowance of 40 cents (0.40) a mile.

-Since Nicole's \$5,600 expense figured under the standard mileage rate (10,000 miles x 56 cents (0.56)) is more than her \$4,000 reimbursement (10,000 miles \times 40 cents (0.40)), she itemizes her deductions to claim the excess expense.
-Nicole completes Form 2106 (showing all her expenses and reimbursements) and enters \$1,600 (\$5,600 - \$4,000) as an itemized deduction.
+Since Nicole's \$5,450 expense figured under the standard mileage rate (10,000 miles x 54.5 cents (0.545)) is more than her \$4,000 reimbursement (10,000 miles $\times$ 40 cents (0.40)), she itemizes her deductions to claim the excess expense.
+Nicole completes Form 2106 (showing all her expenses and reimbursements) and enters \$1,450 (\$5,450 - \$4,000) as an itemized deduction.